solidi/writing/07-the-decision-hypothesis.md

 In MM-M, Fred had difficulty grappling with separate documentation.
 He supported its value but pondered why developers fail to document.
 In the end, he stated:

 > Most documentation fails in giving too little overview.
 The trees are described, the bark and leaves are commented, but there is no map of the forest.
-To write a useful prose description, stand way back and come in slowly...
+To write a useful prose description, stand way back and come in slowly-.

-Fred then paints a contrast to spoken language.
+Fred paints a contrast to spoken language.
 He said:

 > English, or any other human language, is not naturally a precision instrument for such definitions.
 Therefore the manual writer must strain himself and his language to achieve the precision needed.